abacusorg/AbacusSummit/docs/data-access.rst

 NERSC: Subset of Data on Disk
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-NERSC's `Community File System <https://docs.nersc.gov/filesystems/community/>`_ (CFS) hosts a 750 TB subset of the most important AbacusSummit data products (includes most products except for the 7% "B" particle subsample and the 100% time slice outputs).
+NERSC's `Community File System <https://docs.nersc.gov/filesystems/community/>`_ (CFS) hosts a 750 TB subset of the most important AbacusSummit data products.
 The portal to this data is here: https://abacusnbody.org/

 Using that portal, you can select the desired subset of simulations, data products, and redshifts, and initiate the transfer via Globus.
 See :ref:`data-access:using globus`.

+This 750 TB subset includes most products except for:

+- the 7% "B" particle subsample (halo and field);
+- the 3% "A" field particle subsample at redshifts 0.1, 0.3, 0.4, 1.7, 3.0;
+- the 100% time slice outputs.

+Some simulations, like ``AbacusSummit_highbase_c000_ph100`` have all of their products on disk.
+Which simulations have all their data on disk may vary with time depending on user demand.
+Browsing the file tree (Globus or NERSC) is the best way to see if a particular simulation happens data products that are normally only on tape.

 Some data products (initial conditions, merger trees) are not yet exposed via the web interface of this portal, but they can still be manually accessed by browsing the directory tree via Globus.

+Note that the web portal is a view to the same directory on NERSC as described in :ref:`All NERSC Users (including DESI Members)`; the same files are available via both access methods (and thus users analyzing data at NERSC should not download an additional copy via the web portal).

 The availability of the NERSC portal depends on the availability of CFS and the DTNs (data transfer nodes).
 If the data is inaccessible, please check the CFS and DTN status on the following page: https://www.nersc.gov/live-status/motd/